-2018 2019 2020-22 2017 HPD supports the Advocates worked with HPD continued to Local Law 67 formally New York City Council Community Land Trust defined Community develop and invest in Capacity Building Land Trusts in to secure citywide CLT programs.
-Initiative. the New York City discretionary funding administrative code as for CLTs for the first time in the city's annual a model for providing low-income housing. budget.7

-The NYC Department of Housing Preservation and Development (HPD) issued a request for applications from community-based organizations operating or looking to create CLTs, and later established its Community Land Trust Capacity Building Initiative which committed \$1.65 million to CLTs.4 The funds directly supported three CLTs' organizational development and capital needs as well as a twoyear Learning Exchange among 12 established and emerging CLTs, facilitated by New Economy Project and NYCCLI.5

-Local Law 67 formally defined Community Land Trusts in the New York City administrative code as a model for providing lowincome housing, and defined HPD's role in overseeing regulatory agreements that establish CLTs' responsibilities and powers.6

-City Council has continued to fund the citywide CLT initiative each year since, for a cumulative \$4.5M between fiscal years 2020 and 2023.8 In 2020, HPD hired its first Director of Community Land Trust Initiatives and Analytics to coordinate CLT policies across the agency.
+2017 2018 2019 2020-22 HPD supports the Community Land Trust Capacity Building Initiative.
+Local Law 67 formally defined Community Land Trusts in the New York City administrative code as a model for providing low-income housing.
+Advocates worked with New York City Council to secure citywide discretionary funding for CLTs for the first time in the city's annual budget.
+7 HPD continued to develop and invest in CLT programs.
+The NYC Department of Housing Preservation and Development (HPD) issued a request for applications from community-based organizations operating or looking to create CLTs, and later established its Community Land Trust Capacity Building Initiative which committed \$1.65 million to CLTs.
+4 The funds directly supported three CLTs' organizational development and capital needs as well as a two- year Learning Exchange among 12 established and emerging CLTs, facilitated by New Economy Project and NYCCLI.
+5 Local Law 67 formally defined Community Land Trusts in the New York City administrative code as a model for providing low- income housing, and defined HPD's role in overseeing regulatory agreements that establish CLTs' responsibilities and powers.
+6 City Council has continued to fund the citywide CLT initiative each year since, for a cumulative \$4.5M between fiscal years 2020 and 2023.
+8 In 2020, HPD hired its first Director of Community Land Trust Initiatives and Analytics to coordinate CLT policies across the agency.
 In 2021, HPD, along with several other city agencies, issued a request for information from organizations working on shared equity models, including CLTs and housing cooperatives and worker cooperatives, credit unions, and others.
-The Adams administration's Housing Blueprint plan highlights the expansion of CLTs.9 As of 2022, HPD committed resources to 1,000 homes on four CLTs in the form of tax exemptions, direct funding for rehabilitation and construction, and land dispositions.10
+The Adams administration's Housing Blueprint plan highlights the expansion of CLTs.
+9 As of 2022, HPD committed resources to 1,000 homes on four CLTs in the form of tax exemptions, direct